-We have audited the separate financial statements of Jamaica Money Market Brokers (Trinidad and Tobago) Limited ("the Company") and the consolidated financial statements of the Company and its subsidiaries ("the Group"), which comprise the consolidated and the separate statements of financial position as at March 31, 2023, the consolidated and the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the separate financial statements of Jamaica Money Market Brokers (Trinidad and Tobago) Limited ("the Company") and the consolidated financial statements of the Company and its subsidiaries ("the Group"), which comprise the consolidated and the separate statements of financial position as at March 31, 2024, the consolidated and the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the Group and the Company as at March 31, 2023, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the Group and the Company as at March 31, 2024, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with IFRS Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).